 - Material: Carbon fiber

-The Bearikade Expedition is different from the previously mentioned bear canisters because it is made of carbon fiber – and costs $350.
-Honestly, this is an awesome bear canister, but the price is a bit absurd.
+The Bearikade Expedition differs from the previously mentioned bear canisters because it is made of carbon fiber – and costs a lot.
+This is an awesome bear canister, but the price is absurd.
 Compared to the BV500, you’re paying $54 per ounce of weight savings.
 That said, the capacity of the Bearikade Expedition is larger than the BV500 (14.7 L vs 11.5 L).
 The BV500 costs you $6.96 per liter; the Bearikade Expedition is $23.80 per liter.
 The opening of this canister is nearly the same size as the rest of it, but you will need a coin (or something similar to open it).
-Also, the lid does not detach all the way – it’s tethered to the canister (sorry, no frisbee).
+Also, the lid does not detach all the way – it’s tethered to the canister (sorry, no Frisbee).

 Bearikade Weekender